Dweezil Zappa: Career

-In the 1980s, Zappa worked as an MTV VJ and was promptly fired after badmouthing MTV on The Howard Stern Show (also, he had his father Frank Zappa co-hosting, who said that it would be okay for young Republicans to kill themselves after a Suicide PSA).
+In the 1980s, Zappa worked as an MTV VJ and was promptly fired after making derogatory remarks about MTV on The Howard Stern Show.
 He also recorded some solo albums, as well as playing for other artists.
 Zappa can be heard playing lead guitar on the Fat Boys' "Wipe Out" (1987) and can be seen in the music video for Don Johnson's top 40 song, "Heartbeat".
 He also played co-lead guitar (along with Reb Beach) on Winger's cover of Jimi Hendrix's "Purple Haze".
-He also had a part in the futuristic Arnold Schwarzenegger film The Running Man as Stevie ("Don't touch that dial!"), and gave his most famous cameo role in John Hughes's Brat Pack film, Pretty in Pink (starring Molly Ringwald), as Andie's friend, Simon.
+He also had a minor part in the futuristic Arnold Schwarzenegger film The Running Man as Stevie ("Don't touch that dial!"), and gave his most famous cameo role in John Hughes's Brat Pack film, Pretty in Pink, as Andie's friend, Simon.

 Since the 1990s, Zappa has been working on a piece of music named "What the Hell Was I Thinking?", a 75-minute piece featuring guitar solos by dozens of famous guitar players.
 The project has suffered from numerous difficulties and has been reworked several times since the '90s.
-Dweezil said in September 2004: "I started recording it on analog tape almost 13 years ago...
+Zappa said in September 2004: "I started recording it on analog tape almost 13 years ago...
 There are probably about 35 guest guitar players on it, everybody from Brian May to Eddie Van Halen, Eric Johnson, Angus and Malcolm Young—it's quite a crazy project.
 I'm still waiting and hoping to record Jeff Beck and Jimmy Page as some of my final guests on there."

 For his 1991 album Confessions, Zappa recorded a cover of the Bee Gees' "Stayin' Alive" which featured vocals by Ozzy Osbourne.
 However, due to Osbourne's label refusing to allow the feature, the vocals were re-recorded by Donny Osmond, who was signed to the same label as Zappa.
 The version with Osbourne's vocals later appeared on Osbourne's box set Prince of Darkness.